Carpal Tunnel Syndrome Pain and Relief

 - Trauma or injury causing swelling to the wrist

-- Does your job include work related stress, assembly line, computer work or any repetitive motion
+- Job includes work related stress, assembly line, computer work or any repetitive motion

 - Shooting pains from forearm to shoulder